-Registering Users: Why it's Important and How to do it
+Registering users on Open edX: Why it's important and how to do it

 In Open edX, you have the ability to create courses with co-authors, add instructors to courses, and enroll students.
 However, for someone to be able to do any of these things, they must first register as an Open edX user.
 It's really simple, and we're going to show you how.

 How does the registration process work in Open edX?